Home to spectacular architecture, well-lit streets and heart-stopping natural charm, Portugal is a visual treat like no other.

 While dramatic end-of-the-world cliffs and stupendous views are special, another dimension of Portugal’s beauty lies in its picture-perfect architecture.
 As one of Europe’s oldest existing nations, the landscape is still dotted with hilltop castles and dramatic walled towns.
 From the Celts and Romans to the Moors and Christians, many different kingdoms have left lasting imprints on this compact nation.
 It seems that the coastal beauty is only heightened by the cobblestone streets and medieval churches.

-Bustling location like Porto and Lisbon are a photographer’s paradise for their natural riches, but it’s the mish-mash of old and new architecture that really draws you in.
-In the modern day, cities like Porto and Lisbon have become hubs of cultural and technological innovation, yet the area remains home to soaring gothic castles, medieval cathedrals and ancient ruins.
-This is contrasted nicely against the vibrant graffiti art and public murals, a direct product from the arts scene that is thriving among the nation’s youngest generation.
+Bustling locations like Porto and Lisbon are a photographer’s paradise for their natural riches, but it’s the mish-mash of old and new architecture that really draws you in.
+In the modern-day, cities like Porto and Lisbon have become hubs of cultural and technological innovation, yet the area remains home to soaring gothic castles, medieval cathedrals and ancient ruins.
+This is contrasted nicely against the vibrant graffiti art and public murals, a direct product from the art scene that is thriving among the nation’s youngest generation.

 Closer to the coast, the crisp light facade of the buildings seems to blend together, while the burnt orange spanish tiles complement the backdrop of the ocean in a postcard-esque manner.
 The subtle charm meshes with the bustling and busy streets where mustard yellow trams cruise on by.
 “Every town, almost every street, is different in architecture, although it all fits together,” Faingnaert exclaims.